 About Stain-Grade Molding

 Wood is considered stain-grade or suitable for a clear finish if it is solid and of top quality with no seams and few if any knots or other blemishes.
 Because the wood will show through the finish, any imperfections like this would be very noticeable.
 Hardwoods are most often used to make stain-grade trim, with oak being the most popular and available at home stores.
 These may be finished with a pigmented stain followed by a clear varnish, or a clear coat can be used alone to bring out the natural beauty of the wood.

 Because of the irregular grain in some hardwoods like oak, stain is often used to change the appearance of the wood before varnish is applied.
 An exception to this is red oak because of its rich natural color, it is often left natural and finished with varnish alone, producing a reddish-brown color that goes well with most room décor.
 Red oak also takes a stain well, but because it has an open grain the finish will have light and dark areas that can be distracting to some.
 In these cases, a hardwood with a closed grain like walnut or maple is a better choice.

 Not all hardwoods are used for stain-grade molding, poplar is one commonly used for custom milled paint-grade molding because it holds an edge well and has a very smooth, hard finish when painted.
 The grain color of poplar can vary greatly, even in the same piece, making it unsuitable for a stain or clear coat unless the pieces are chosen carefully to get a uniform finish.

 With the exception of poplar, hardwoods are typically harder than softwoods and will require carbide saw blades for cutting and shaping.
-Drilling pilot holes is required when fastening with nails unless a nail gun is used, which will drive and countersink the nails perfectly and is a must if you have a large molding job on your hands.
+Drilling pilot holes is required when fastening with nails unless a nail gun is used, which will drive and countersink the nails perfectly which is a must if you have a big molding job on your hands.